jmmadson/surfs_up/README.md

-# surfs_up
+# Surfs Up
 Weather analysis with Python

 ## Overview
-I am looking to move to Hawaii to open a Surf and Ice Cream Shop.
+I am looking to move to Hawaii to open a Surf & Ice Cream Shop.
 To help fund this venture, I began looking for investors.
 One investor in particular, W. Avy was interested, but having had a similar failed venture in the past, he asked me to do some analysis of the weather of the particular Island, Oahu, I'm looking to open the shop on.
 Using Python, Pandas methods and SQLAlchemy, I filtered the data to determine whether the weather would be hospitable enough to successfully run a Surf & Ice Cream Shop.

 ## Results
 After filtering and analyzing the data, I found the following differences between the June and December weather data: